Complexity classification of local Hamiltonian problems: Introduction

 We will essentially completely resolve this question in the case where every matrix in $\mathcal{S}$ acts on at most 2 qubits.
 Before we state our results, we observe the following important points about this problem:

 \begin{itemize} \item In general, we assume that, given a set of interactions $\mathcal{S}$, we are allowed to produce an overall Hamiltonian by applying each interaction $M \in \mathcal{S}$ scaled by an arbitrary real weight, which can be either positive or negative.
-This contrasts with constraint satisfaction problems, where usually weights are restricted to be positive.
+This contrasts with classical constraint satisfaction problems, where usually weights are restricted to be positive.

 \item We assume that we are allowed to apply the interactions in $\mathcal{S}$ across any choice of subsets of the qubits.
 That is, the interaction pattern is not constrained by any spatial locality, planarity or symmetry considerations.
-However, each application of a $k$-local interaction must be across a set of $k$ distinct qubits.
-Classically, it is common to allow one constraint in a CSP to take as input multiple copies of the same variable, but from a physical perspective this seems less meaningful so we do not allow it.
-Even classically, this distinctness requirement can make it more difficult to prove hardness for families of CSPs~\cite{khanna97}.
+(Note that classically, it is common to allow one constraint in a CSP to take as input multiple copies of the same variable.
+But this seems less meaningful from a physical perspective, and for quantum CSPs it's not clear if it makes sense at all.
+So we do not allow it here.
+Even classically, this distinctness requirement can make it more difficult to prove hardness for families of CSPs~\cite{khanna97}.)

 \item Some of the interactions in $\mathcal{S}$ could be non-symmetric under permutation of the qubits on which they act; for example, it could make a difference whether we apply $M \in \mathcal{S}$ across qubits $(1,2)$ or qubits $(2,1)$.
 We assume that we are allowed to apply such interactions to any permutation of the qubits.